-Come to an open rehearsal on Thursday 2 February at Gandhi Hall, Indian YMCA, 41 Fitzroy Square, London, W1T 6AQ, on the corner of Fitzroy Street and Grafton Way - nearest tubes are Warren Street and Great Portland Street.
+Then come to an open rehearsal on Wednesday 13 February at Gandhi Hall, Indian YMCA, 41 Fitzroy Square, London, W1T 6AQ, on the corner of Fitzroy Street and Grafton Way - nearest tubes are Warren Street and Great Portland Street.
 The rehearsal will start at 6.30pm, and last until 9pm, with a break at about 8pm.

-The rehearsal will be taken by Chorus Master Stefan Bevier.
+The rehearsal will be taken by our dynamic German Chorus Master, Stefan Bevier.
 All music will be provided.

 Verdi's Requiem is one of the glories of the symphonic choral repertoire.
 Experience it for yourself!